yegor256/cam/README.md

 ## How to Build a New Archive

-When it's time to build a new archive, create a new `t3.xlarge` server (16Gb RAM + 4CPU) with Ubuntu 22.04 in AWS.
+When it's time to build a new archive, create a new `m7i.2xlarge` server (8 CPU, 32Gb RAM, 512Gb disk) with Ubuntu 22.04 in AWS.

 Then, install Docker into it: